 Study Suggests Eating Whole Grains May Affect Cardiovascular Health

-Eating whole grains has been linked to an abundance of positive health outcomes, including prebiotic gut effects, healthier body weight, and prevention of major diseases like type 2 diabetes and certain cancers (colorectal, pancreatic, and gastric).
-If that wasn't enough, a recent study just gave us one more reason to love whole grains: your heart health.
+Eating whole grains has been linked to an abundance of positive health outcomes, including prebiotic gut effects1, healthier body weight2, and prevention of major diseases3 like type 2 diabetes and certain cancers (colorectal, pancreatic, and gastric).
+If that wasn't enough, a recent study4 just gave us one more reason to love whole grains: your heart health.

 I got to chat with the lead study author, to glean firsthand insights into her latest research investigation.
 But first, some whole-grain basics to get us all on the same page.